For Carolina Students

 read more about apsf

-UNC-Chapel Hill and the Triangle area are both rich with opportunities to connect the arts and public service.
+UNC-Chapel Hill and the Triangle are both rich with opportunities to connect the arts and public service.
 This may mean pursuing public service in a creative mode, pursuing the arts in a service-oriented mode or some mixture of the two.
 This program emphasizes expansive definitions of both “service” and “arts,” and advocates for creative modes of connecting them.
 Arts in Public Service Fellows will learn the ways in which the arts have effected and will continue to effect social change, develop necessary skills for engaging in this work themselves and gain first-hand experience supporting local arts and public service projects.

 Components of the Fellowship